covcom/205CDE/12 Bootstrap/README.md

 </div>
 ```

-Try the page in browser.
+Try the page in the browser.
 Resize the window to emulate a mobile device.

 Above, the grid model was specified by including three div-elements specifying class `col-sm-4`.
 In Bootstrap, the content area is split into 12 parts.
 Thus, for example, two equally wide elements would be obtained by class `col-sm-6`.